• Skip to main content

 • roast in the oven for 45 minutes

-• transfer all the contents of the roasting tin to a large stockpot and cover with water
+• transfer all the contents of the roasting tin to a large stockpot and cover it with water

 • add a few parsley stems, bay leaves and around 10 peppercorns